 This position is open to all qualified candidates.
 First consideration may be made 14 days after the opening date.

-- Conduct a program of research and scholarship in the area of Symbiotic interacting binaries under the supervision and direction of the Principal Investigator
+- Conduct a program of research and scholarship in the area of space physics focusing on thermal solar wind plasma under the supervision and direction of the supervisor.

-- Assists in the development of software and procedures of the reduction, analysis of imaging and spectra, and interpretation of data as needed; or assists in the development of analytical methods and/or software to model physical processes and conditions.
+- Assists in the development of software and procedures of the reduction, analysis and interpretation of data as needed; or assists in the development of analytical methods and/or software to model physical processes and conditions; or assists in the development of scientific instrumentation for the collection of data to study the solar wind, as needed.

 - Engage in the dissemination of the results of the research in which engaged, for example prepare papers for publication in scientific journals, prepare and present findings at scientific meetings, as required.

-- Support, as required, the development of proposals for research funding.
+- Support, as required, the development of proposals for research funding pertaining to solar wind physics.

-- Mentor and assist, as appropriate and as directed, the research graduate students in your area of research.
+- Mentor and assist, as appropriate and as directed, the research graduate students, undergraduates or summer interns, as required.

 A. Degree: in one or a combination of astronomy, physics, mathematics, space science, or electronics.
 The course work must have included differential and integral calculus and 12 semester hours in astronomy and/or physics.